microsoft/powercat-automation-kit/AutomationKit_Flow_BYODL/002- Synapse link Setup/readme.md

 - Select the Subscription, Resource group, Workspace name, and Storage account.
 Ensure that the Synapse workspace and storage account meet the requirements specified in the Prerequisites section.
 Select Next.
 - Select "Process", "Flow Session", Flow Machine" and "Flow MachineGroup" table and Save.

-**To enable restrcited network on datalake and synapse, Use managed identities for Azure with your Azure data lake storage**
+**To enable restricted network on datalake and synapse, Use managed identities for Azure with your Azure data lake storage**
  - Select Select Enterprise Policy with Managed Service Identity, and then select Next.